mendel5/alternative-front-ends/README.md

 - [spot](https://github.com/xou816/spot): Gtk/Rust native Spotify client for the GNOME desktop.
 Only works with premium accounts

+- [spotube](https://github.com/KRTirtho/spotube): A lightweight free Spotify headphones desktop-client desktop_computer which handles playback manually, streams music using Youtube & no Spotify premium account is needed scream

+- [SpotX](https://github.com/amd64fox/SpotX): Windows Only - Blocking ads and updates for the desktop version of Spotify, disabling podcasts and more.

+- [kotify](https://github.com/dzirbel/kotify): Requires Spotify Account - Multiplatform desktop client for Spotify focused on library organization for power users.
+Relies on official Spotify client for playback.

+- [librespot](https://github.com/librespot-org/librespot): Requires Spotify Premium Account - librespot is an open source client library for Spotify.
+It enables applications to use Spotify's service to control and play music via various backends, and to act as a Spotify Connect receiver.
+It is an alternative to the official and now deprecated closed-source libspotify.
+Additionally, it will provide extra features which are not available in the official library.

 ### Discord

 - [gtkcord3](https://github.com/diamondburned/gtkcord3): A lightweight Discord client written in Golang which uses GTK3 for the user interface